openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

         -   Button: This creates clickable buttons, allowing users to select one out of many answers for each sample point.
         -   Input: Allows users to enter answers in the box provided.
 The answer text provided by the project creator becomes the default answer.
-        -   Radiobutton: This creates radiobuttons, allowing users to select one out of many answers for each sample point.
+        -   Radio button: This creates radio buttons, allowing users to select one out of many answers for each sample point.
         -   Dropdown: Allows users to select from a list of answers.

     -   The three data types allowed are: